uccross/ssdbm2019/index.md

 We will send you your visa support letter as a PDF via email.

-**To find out if you need a visa, please go to** [https://travel.state.gov/content/travel/en/us-visas.html](https://travel.state.gov/content/travel/en/us-visas.html)for general visa application information.
+**To find out if you need a visa, please go to** [https://travel.state.gov/content/travel/en/us-visas.html](https://travel.state.gov/content/travel/en/us-visas.html) for general visa application information.

 The most common type of visa for conference attendees is the B-1 visa.
 Go to [https://travel.state.gov/content/travel/en/us-visas/business.html](https://travel.state.gov/content/travel/en/us-visas/business.html) for information on how to apply.